jurf/telegram-translation-shortcuts/README.md

 # Telegram Translation Platform Shortcuts

-Adds useful keyboard shortcuts to the Telegram Translation Platform.
+Adds useful keyboard shortcuts to the Telegram Translation Platform and enhances your experience.

 If you run out of clicking fingers, consider giving this userscript a try.
 The shortcuts are aimed at anyone who uses the [Translations website](https://translations.telegram.org), as translator, contributor, or as a reviewer when applying untranslated strings.